-The June TSB-M further interprets the statute's "transferring assets" category of tested transactions to mean that an asset transfer ("including through incorporation") can constitute SubIT if the assets are 10% or more of the transferor's or transferee's total assets at the time of transfer.
+The June TSB-M further interprets the statute's "transferring assets" category of tested transactions to mean that an asset transfer ("including through incorporation") can constitute SubIT if the assets are 10 percent or more of the transferor's or transferee's total assets at the time of transfer.
 "Total" suggests gross asset value, as does the prescribed valuation methodology; but that detail is not spelled out.
 An asset transfer of sufficient size may require combination in the year of transfer.
-Note, however, that the 10% test is applied "at the time of transfer," so timing may be crucial.
+Note, however, that the 10 percent test is applied "at the time of transfer," so timing may be crucial.

-For the years subsequent to an asset transfer, the June TSB-M states there will be SubIT if 50% or more of the transferee's income is from the transferred asset.
+For the years subsequent to an asset transfer, the June TSB-M states there will be SubIT if 50 percent or more of the transferee's income is from the transferred asset.
 At this point it is unclear when this "rule" takes effect, how long it applies following the transfer, how loans or cash contributions may affect the calculation or how subsequent sales and reinvestments are treated.

 The June TSB-M contains a number of other interesting nuggets informing the combination inquiry.
 It reminds taxpayers that, even in the absence of SubIT, combination can be permitted or required where distortion in fact exists.
 It posits that transactions with otherwise non-combinable corporations (alien corporations, or Article 32 banks) can be used to establish SubIT, even though those corporations ultimately will not be included in the group.
-It states that dividends, and interest from subsidiary capital, do not count in measuring SubIT, but that subsidiary loans still count as assets.
+18 It states that dividends, and interest from subsidiary capital, do not count in measuring SubIT, but that subsidiary loans still count as assets.
 It continues the regulations' previous willingness to ignore the provision of legal, accounting and similar intercompany services, if these are incidental to the business of the provider.
 And it glancingly addresses the treatment of group members who use a different tax year than "the parent."
-Such corporations are to report their activities for their taxable years ending during the parent's tax year.
+Such corporations are to report their activities for their taxable years ending during the parent's tax year.19

 Strikingly, the June TSB-M cautions that these new rules may not be the bright-line, mandatory test that was intended in order to reduce controversy in this area.
-Lest taxpayers use the new rules to create combination, "the Department will consider the materiality of the transactions and whether the transactions have economic substance, including the extent to which the motivation of the taxpayer in undertaking the transactions was to affect the membership of the combined group."
-As an example of this, the June TSB-M states that the creation (or activation) of a corporation ("Corporation K") to buy office supplies from Corporation A and sell them "at a slight markup" to Corporation C may not enable Corporation A and Corporation C to join in a
+Lest taxpayers use the new rules to create combination, "the Department will consider the materiality of the transactions and whether the transactions have economic substance, including the extent to which the motivation of the taxpayer in undertaking the transactions was to affect the membership of the combined group."20 As an example of this, the June TSB-M states that the creation (or activation) of a corporation ("Corporation K") to buy office supplies from Corporation A and sell them "at a slight markup" to Corporation C may not enable Corporation A and Corporation C to join in a combined report with Corporation K if the SubIT among Corporation A, Corporation K, and Corporation C "lack economic substance."21 informally promised another TSB-M offering more guidance.
+And rumblings at the City level suggest there may be further legislation addressing its conformity to the new State rules.
+In the meantime, corporate groups should promptly and carefully evaluate their intercompany dealings to determine whether the new law mandates new or different combinations for New York State purposes.

-15 June TSB-M, p.
-4.